 * Click here for rating key

 Chart House Restaurant Review: There are three reasons to visit the Chart House.
-For starters, the view is primo, allowing guests to take in stunning panoramas of the Jacksonville skyline, the St. John's river, and the Riverwalk.
-Architecture buffs will be wowed by the restaurant's low-slung building---the creation of Ken Kellogg, a student of Frank Lloyd Wright.
-And then there's the chocolate lava cake for two, a chocolate soufflé topped with Haagen Daz vanilla ice cream, Heath bar crunch, and bittersweet Belgium chocolate sauce with a molten Godiva center that actually explodes.
+For starters, the view is primo, allowing guests to take in panoramas of the Jacksonville skyline, the St. John's River, and the Riverwalk.
+Architecture buffs will be wowed by the restaurant's low-slung building --- designed by architect Frank Gehry and inspired by Frank Lloyd Wright.
+And then there's the hot chocolate lava cake, a chocolate soufflé topped with vanilla ice cream, Heath bar crunch, and bittersweet Belgium chocolate sauce with a molten Godiva center that actually explodes.
 Yet it seems ironic that a Wright-inspired structure would be decorated with wooden models of ships, nautical art, and tables topped with laminated sea-charts.
-What's more, the steaks and seafood are nothing out of the ordinary.
-Prime rib is the house specialty, and fresh seafood ranges from mahi mahi served with cilantro-mashed potatoes and a coconut shrimp and crunchy calamari combo.
-As consolation, Chart House has 50 locations nationwide, making it a good choice when you want predictable food and service.
+Still, steaks and seafood are nothing out of the ordinary but the setting is lovely.
+Prime rib is the house specialty, and fresh seafood ranges from macadamia-crusted mahi with warm peanut sauce with a hint of Frangelico to a coconut shrimp with crab fried rice.
+Chart House has 50 locations nationwide, making it a good choice when you want predictable food and service.